Filter Ferret

 Your TV is not 65 inches wide.
 It's 65 inches diagonally.
 The actual width of a 65-inch TV is about 57 inches — eight inches less than the number on the box.

-This matters because every TV stand listing says "fits up to 65-inch TVs," but that tells you nothing about whether the stand is wide enough to look right, deep enough for your soundbar, or strong enough for your specific model.
+This matters because every TV stand listing says "fits up to 65-inch TVs."
+That tells you nothing.
+Not whether the stand is wide enough to look right, deep enough for your soundbar, or strong enough for your specific model.
 The dimensions that matter are the stand's width, depth, and weight capacity — not the TV size printed on the label.

 Our Top Picks at a Glance